top of page

 Bret with some of the spoons he carved using hand tools

 Sponsored by the Preserve, this past summer Bret enrolled in a spoon carving class at Haystack Mountain School of Crafts in Deer Isle, ME.
 “It was probably the most rewarding creative experience I've had in my life so far,” says Bret.
 The class introduced him to hand tools for carving and shaping wood.
-He has become more comfortable with tools like chisels, axes, planers, gouges, and knives and using them in some of his work at the Preserve.
+He has become more comfortable with tools like chisels, axes, planers, gouges, and knives and is using them in some of his work at the Preserve.

 “I am drawn to it,” says Bret.
 “It's not uniform.
 You could do all this carving with a router and get super pristine lines, and everything is equally spaced.
 It’s also really fast.
 But that isn't really the aesthetic of the Preserve.
-Hand carved signs look the same from a distance, but up close you can see some lines are a wider than others and not necessarily straight.”
+Hand carved signs look the same from a distance, but up close you can see some lines are wider than others and not necessarily straight.”

 A section of one of the new signs for the Abby Garden